7 Best Hiking Shoes For Wide Feet in 2024

 What makes it the best?

 We put wide-toebox hiking shoes to the test and found Nike ACG Watercat+ to be the best for water hiking.
-It shines the most in and around water with its effective drainage system, easy-to-maneuver build, and reliable traction on slippery surfaces.
+It shines the most in and around water with its effective drainage system, easy-to-manoeuvre build, and reliable traction on slippery surfaces.

 The wickerwork upper keeps our feet dry from water and sweat because the woven cords have large ventilation holes.
 Amazingly, the bottom part has drainage holes for faster drying too.

-We felt as nimble as a cat maneuvering through slippery rocks and tricky underwater surfaces.
+We felt as nimble as a cat manoeuvring through slippery rocks and tricky underwater surfaces.
 Watercat+ has a flexible build and low stack providing good ground feel for better balance.
 In our lab bend test, it needed 30.7% less force than the average hiking shoe to bend to 90 degrees.
-Its heel and forefoot cushion stand lower than the average, resulting in a more leveled 4.7 mm drop.
+Its heel and forefoot cushion stand lower than the average, resulting in a more levelled 4.7 mm drop.
 This makes us more sensitive to the ground.

 Enhancing our control further is the generous toebox that offers 7.9 mm extra space than average.
 Even at the big toe area, it gives 10.8 mm more room than the average — allowing our natural toe splay.
 We have no doubts about grip because the sticky patterned outsole keeps us steady through all conditions.